 San Diego's placekicker who battled a life-threatening disease and redeemed a famous playoff miss with an iconic overtime winner.

-Rolf Benirschke's career was defined by resilience that transcended the football field.
-As the soft-spoken placekicker for the San Diego Chargers, he was a key component of the high-flying 'Air Coryell' offense.
-His moment of public triumph and torment came in the 1981 AFC Divisional playoff, the 'Epic in Miami.'
-After missing a potential game-winning 27-yard field goal in overtime, he got a second chance minutes later and coolly nailed a 29-yarder to win it, a redemption arc played out on national television.
-That grit was personal; just two years earlier, he was diagnosed with ulcerative colitis and nearly died from complications, undergoing two major surgeries and losing 40 pounds.
-He not only returned to play but became a Pro Bowl kicker.
-After football, he channeled his experience into advocacy, founding the Grateful Heart Foundation and becoming a prominent speaker on health and perseverance, proving his impact stretched far beyond the goalposts.
+Rolf Benirschke nailed a 29-yard field goal in overtime of the 1981 AFC Divisional playoff, the 'Epic in Miami,' after missing a potential game-winning 27-yarder moments earlier.
+As the soft-spoken placekicker for the San Diego Chargers, he was a key component of the 'Air Coryell' offense.
+Two years earlier, he was diagnosed with ulcerative colitis and nearly died from complications, undergoing two major surgeries and losing 40 pounds.
+He returned to become a Pro Bowl kicker.
+After football, he founded the Grateful Heart Foundation and became a prominent speaker on health and perseverance.

 1946–1964